-Your Essex may be equipped with the Pioneer GPS based Navigation system.
-This system uses a DVD ROM drive and GPS technology to guide you through maps and information for traveling assistance.
+Your Essex may be equipped with a GPS based Navigation system.
+This system uses GPS technology to guide you through maps and information for traveling assistance.
 It features voice prompts, and touch screen technology to make scrolling through the menus and getting information incredibly easy.

 To begin operation, simply turn on the system and follow the simple commands that appear on the screen.
-Detailed manufacturers instructions are included with your Essex literature.
-Step by step instruction is also included in your Essex CD ROM.
+Detailed manufacturer's instructions are included with your Essex literature.